mwijangc/hopSales/README.md

 ##3.
+The 'checkout' form is combined with the cart, and can be viewed by clicking cart in the nav.

 Generally the form now exists on the same page as the cart, cart.java.
 Cart.java dynamically visualizes the users cart along with a quantity of items and the total price.
 The form validates loosely for numbers, and evaluates phonenumbers loosely as text as well.
 Specifics on credit card input are also limited to checking for numbers.

 ##4.
+The 'checkout' page is combined with the cart, and can be viewed by clicking cart in the nav.
 The checkout page is combined with the cart.java visualization.
 The relevant information is in a form within cart.java and is pushed to the backend via formPusher.java and visually confirmed via orderDetails.java.

 ##5.
 [Extra credit] Deploy your website on UCI openlab or other cloud services such as AWS,  (Links to an external site.)or Google Cloud (Links to an external site.)